 But in fact, the risks of something happening to you while traveling are so statistically insignificant in almost all places on the planet that it’s not worth missing out on discovering those places.

 So to help you more concretely, you can check out the list of the risk levels country by country.
 If you still have doubts, we’ll do our best to dispel them and reassure you!

 Want to receive all of our tips to travel more?

 There’s very little logic behind considering canceling your trip to Europe because of the invasion of Ukraine.
-Europe is huge, there are literally millions of people living there very safely, and it’s mostly made up of NATO countries that are not affected by the situation at all security-wise.
+Europe is huge, there are literally hundreds of millions of people living there very safely, and it’s mostly made up of NATO countries that are not affected by the situation at all security-wise.

 What would you like to know about the impact of the war in Ukraine?
 Tell us in the comments below.

 Explore awesome destinations: Travel inspiration

 Discover free travel: Travel rewards